quaxsze/flask_restplus_udata/CONTRIBUTING.rst

     $ tox

-You also need to ensure your code is compliant with the flask-restplus coding standards:
+You also need to ensure your code is compliant with the flask-restplus-udata coding standards:

 .. code-block:: console